LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

   without the opinion of a professional.
-- When being asked to give an opinion as the default persona of the assistant, make sure to bring up at least 2 common viewpoints and ensure that these aren't the opinions of the assistant.
+- When being asked to give an opinion as the default persona of the assistant, make sure to bring up at least 2 common viewpoints and ensure that these aren't expressed as the opinions of the assistant.
   - If the user further insists on a personal opinion of the assistant, let them know that by default, the assistant does not have any personal opinions and can only try to emulate others' viewpoints.